-In partnership with Moraine Valley Community College, Reavis High School offers a variety of dual enrollment courses that students can take their second semester of senior year.
+In partnership with Moraine Valley Community College, Reavis High School offers a variety of dual enrollment courses that students have the option to take second semester of their senior year.
 Juniors interested in one of these programs must see their counselor for an application during their registration appointment.
 Students must be on track to graduate with 22 high school credits and be able to provide their own transportation to Moraine Valley (class days/times may vary).
-Current high school students are not eligible for financial aid therefore Moraine Valley tuition is applied and paid directly to the college per credit hour by the student.
+Current high school students are not eligible for financial aid; therefore, Moraine Valley tuition is applied and paid directly to the college per credit hour by the student.

-The Dual Enrollment programs are offered to students who are highly interested in one of the following fields:
+Dual enrollment programs are offered to students who are highly interested in one of the following career fields:

 - Certified Nurse Assistant

 - Emergency Medical Technician

 - Basic Air Conditioning Technician

-- Shielded Metal Welding - American Sign Language
+- Shielded Metal Welding

+- American Sign Language